quicwg/base-drafts/draft-ietf-quic-http.md

 requests with multiple different URI authority components.
 The client MAY send any requests for which the client considers the server authoritative.

-This typically means that the client has received an Alt-Svc record from the request's origin in question which nominates the server endpoint as a valid HTTP Alternative Service for that origin.
+An authoritative HTTP/QUIC endpoint is typically discovered because the client has received an Alt-Svc record from the request's origin which nominates the endpoint as a valid HTTP Alternative Service for that origin.
+As required by
+{{RFC7838}}, clients MUST validate that the nominated server can present a validated certificate for the origin before considering it authoritative.
 Clients SHOULD NOT assume that an HTTP/QUIC endpoint is authoritative for other origins without an explicit signal.

 A server that does not wish clients to reuse connections for a particular origin can indicate that it is not authoritative for a request by sending a 421